 The different types of brachydactyly are categorized by the bones and digits affected.

-Type B brachydactyly affects the end of each finger.
+Type B brachydactyly affects the ends of the index through little fingers.
 The last bone on each finger is shortened or completely missing.
 The nails are also absent.
 The same occurs in the toes.
-The thumbs may be shorter, but are intact.
+The thumb bones are always intact but often flattened and/or split.